panjoel4/ML-MineralMapping-Hyperspectral/README.md

 In this repository I would like to share my attempt on classifying the groups of mineral using several supervised and unsupervised machine learning methods.
 The unsupervised method will be K-means and PCA to cluster the pixels and identify them by comparing the existing spectral library from John Hopkins University and the supervised (coming soon) method will compare between gradient boosting (CatBoost), Random Forest and Convolutional Neural Network using the mineral mapping result from the thesis of my colleague as the validation and training dataset.

-Pictures below are the RGB picture of the rock samples and the mineral map used in this repository:
+Pictures below are the RGB picture of the rock samples and the mineral map used as reference in this repository:
 ![alt text](https://github.com/panjoel4/MineralMapping/blob/main/Data/Sample%20Files.png?raw=true)